Prostate Problems Erectile Disfunction

 Why BPH Happens

-- Hormonal changes with aging (increased dihydrotestosterone/DHT)
+- Hormonal changes with aging - Increased dihydrotestosterone (DHT) and altered androgen/estrogen balance

-- Changes in cell growth and death balance
+- Changes in cell growth and death balance - Disrupted cellular homeostasis

-- Reduced blood flow to prostate tissue
+- Reduced blood flow to prostate tissue and tissue hypoxia[6]

 Traditional BPH Treatment Options: The Current Landscape